-Published on January 6th, 2023
+Published on November 5th, 2023

 Training Needs Assessment or Training Needs Analysis (TNA) is an evaluation conducted on the employees of an organization.
 It is the process of identifying the skill and knowledge gaps within the company and developing a plan to address them.
 It involves multiple stages each requiring various levels of planning and execution.

-Generally, a training needs assessment precedes, or is conducted prior to the implementation of a training program.
+Generally, a training needs assessment precedes or is conducted prior to the implementation of a training program.
 This gives us the ability to design and execute a program with a much higher chance of success in producing the outcomes that the company desires.
 Since it is tailored to the needs of the company or employee, it results in better reception and engagement with the program as well, raising its effectiveness.

 It is intended to improve employee performance and determine the organization’s position relative to others in the industry.
 To achieve this, a recruiter can employ a variety of methods, including interviews, surveys, and assessments.
 It is the ideal method to identify the set of skills and knowledge needed to meet the goals and objectives of the organization.